aolney/ct-modular-book/docs/11-com-mod-generators.md

 <p class="caption">(\#fig:rm-bipolar)(ref:rm-bipolar)</p>
 </div>

+Historically, ring modulation was performed by a [circuit consisting of diodes arranged in a ring](https://en.wikipedia.org/wiki/Ring_modulation), thus the name.
-Ring modulators and VCAs are sometimes called four- and two-quadrant multipliers for this reason, as shown in Figure \@ref(fig:four-quadrant-multiplier).
+Ring modulators and VCAs are sometimes called four- and two-quadrant multipliers.
 On a VCA, the input signal can be bipolar but the control value is unipolar.
-That means the output can only occur in two quadrants of the Cartesian plane.
+That means the VCA output is restricted to two quadrants of the Cartesian plane.
 On a ring modulator, both input signal and control can be bipolar, so the output can occur in all four quadrants of the Cartesian plane.
-Historically, ring modulation was performed by a [circuit consisting of diodes arranged in a ring](https://en.wikipedia.org/wiki/Ring_modulation), thus the name.
-However, a ring modulator is sometimes called a four-quadrant multiplier for the reason above.
+The difference between  four- and two-quadrant multipliers is illustrated in Figure \@ref(fig:four-quadrant-multiplier).
-It is also sometimes called balanced modulator because the modulating signal spends as much time being negative as positive.
+Ring modulators are also sometimes called balanced modulators because the modulating signal spends as much time being negative as positive.

-(ref:four-quadrant-multiplier) A two-quadrant multiplier multiplies a bipolar signal (carrier) and a unipolar signal (control voltage), so the result must occur in two quadrants (left).
-A four-quadrant multiplier multiplies two bipolar signals, so the result can occur in all four quadrants (right).
+(ref:four-quadrant-multiplier) A two-quadrant multiplier multiplies a bipolar signal (carrier) and a unipolar signal (control voltage), so has output in two quadrants (left).
+A four-quadrant multiplier multiplies two bipolar signals, so has output in all four quadrants (right).

 <div class="figure">
 <img src="images/four-quadrant-multiplier.png" alt="(ref:four-quadrant-multiplier)" width="100%" />